COVID data glitch resulted in 300,000 unprocessed records, California health secretary says

 "We just don't know.
 We don't know if our cases are rising, plateauing or decreasing," said Santa Clara County Health Officer Dr. Sara Cody.
 "It's not just inconvenient, but this lack of data doesn't allow us to know where the epidemic is heading, how fast it's growing or not."

 Another source of frustration for many counties has been how to get off the state's COVID-19 watch list, which needs to happen before districts are allowed to reopen schools.
-Ghaly revealed Friday that no counties have been taken off - or added on - since last Friday.
+Ghaly said Friday that no counties have been removed -- or added -- since last Friday.
 That's because the state froze the watch list in order to make sure its data was accurate.

-COVID data glitch resulted in 300,000 unprocessed records, California health secretary says